Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 - Around 15,000 raw chunks were generated
 - Around 3,400 cleaned chunks were retained after preprocessing

 ### Semantic Search

-The system uses section-level embeddings with Sentence-BERT.
+The system uses section-level embeddings with Sentence BERT.

 The workflow includes:

-1. Generate embeddings for cleaned resume sections
+1. Generate embeddings for resume sections
 2. Store embeddings in a FAISS index
 3. Convert recruiter query into an embedding
 4. Retrieve top-N relevant resume sections
-5. Aggregate section-level results into resume-level relevance
+5. Aggregate section level results into resume level relevance and generates job_relevance_score

 ### Cross-Encoder Re-Ranking

-A cross-encoder evaluates the recruiter query and resume section jointly.
+A cross-encoder evaluates the recruiter query and resume section jointly on TOP 100 Chunks for semantic matching step.

-This improves contextual understanding and ranking precision compared with embedding similarity alone.
+This improves contextual understanding and ranking precision compared with embedding similarity alone and returns fina_rerank_score.

 ### Hybrid Ranking